 For more information or to book an initial telephone chat or meeting to find out if what I offer would be supportive to you, please fill in your details below, or drop me an email, and I will be in touch.
 Please state your availability in email enquiries.

-If you are in crisis - you can contact the City and Hackney Crisis Pathway Services.
+If you are in crisis and need immediate help - you can contact the City and Hackney Crisis Pathway Services.
 Or if you live in another area, search for "mental health crisis services" in your borough.